 Tuesday, March 6, 2012

-A great coat is even harder to locate, as a quick review of an internet search will show little selection.
-When looking for a Flapper look, key to her outfit is the wrap front coat and a fur collar, worn with a low cloche hat pulled down to the eyebrows.
+If you want to look like a flapper, then owning a great coat should be part of the vintage wardrobe.
+When dressing liker a Flapper look, key to a fun outfit is the wrap front coat and a fur collar, worn with a low cloche hat pulled down to the eyebrows.

 Following World War I, everything about the Flapper's style was new and modern, breaking ground in so many ways.
 She was usually young: a college student or new girl in town.
 Her silhouette seemed shockingly masculine, with long bare legs and a slender bustline.